-Splunk user groups are comprised of people located in the same geographical area that want to learn and network with like-minded people that are passionate about what they do.
-Splunk user groups are great for learning about all things Splunk in your local region.
+Splunk User Groups are comprised of Splunk users located within a common geographical location that want to learn and network with like-minded people who are passionate about what they do.

 From the user group website, search for a Splunk user group in your area.
-If one does not exist, the website displays several options.
+If one does not exist, the website displays two options:

 - If you don't want to lead a new group, you can request to be notified when a user group starts in your area.

 There are five main components of starting and hosting a successful Splunk User Group:

 User group members are a mix of Splunk users, power users, admins, architects, developers, and people who have never used Splunk at all that are interested in learning from one another's experience.

 Attendees come from various industries ranging from IT, security, IoT, healthcare, finance, and beyond, bringing different perspectives that help foster discussion, growth, and exploration amongst the group.